Fire Station No. 6

 “Our goal is to report to the scene of a fire in no more than 6 minutes and 30 seconds,” Joe Don Warren, the assistant chief of the College Station Fire Department, told me while giving me a tour.

 “The intent was to build a station on the University Drive corridor.
-Since the city already owned this land it made sense to put the new firehouse in this location.
-A belowground water tank were previously located on this lot”
+Since the city already owned this land, it made sense to build the new firehouse here.
+A below-ground water tank was previously located on this lot.”

 With 34 years of service, Warren is the city’s most veteran firefighter.
 His office is located in the College Station Municipal Court Building on Krenek Tap Road, but as assistant chief in charge of operations, Warren is intimately familiar with Fire Station No. 6.

-“We wanted the design of the building to have a modern look but also possessed some historical significance,” Warren said.
+“We wanted the design of the building to have a modern look but also possess some historical significance,” Warren said.